 The Florida 4-H Foundation provides over $13,000 in scholarships to 4-H members each year.
 4-H youth vie for these scholarships through an application and portfolio process.
 Donors who support the 4-H program establish the amounts and quantities of scholarships offered.
 Youth may not apply for scholarships which they have previously been granted.

-Scholarship applications must be in the State 4-H Headquarters no later than 4:00 p.m. on June 1.
+Scholarship applications must be submitted to the State 4-H Headquarters between April 1 and no later than 4:00 p.m. on June 1.
 Youth who are interested in participating in the 4-H scholarship program should contact their county 4-H agent for more information and county deadlines.

-The following scholarships are available for the 2015-2016 4-H year.
+The following scholarships are available for the 2018-2019 4-H year (subject to change).
 Please view the scholarship summary to become more familiar with each individual scholarship and their requirements.

 - UF College of Agricultural and Life Sciences (SHARE Scholarships)